Krupskiy35/Krupskiy35.tatoo-site.github.io/README.md

 Cross-browser compatibility: IE9+.

-The template uses a Less with Less syntax and project structure with source code in the directory / and production folder dist/, that contains ready project with optimized HTML, CSS, JS and images.
+The template uses a Less with Less syntax and project was built with the help of the webpack assembler, that contains ready project with optimized HTML, CSS, JS and images.